forem/forem/docs/design/theming.md

 }
 ```

 `themeable-important` is used when a CSS variable requires `!important` as a postfix of the CSS property's value where the CSS variable is being used.
-You can use it the same way you would use `themeable` mixin but you should avoid `!important` if possible.
+You can use it the same way you would use `themeable` mixin, but you should avoid `!important` if possible.